Prince William Frederick, Duke of Gloucester and Edinburgh

-Prince William Frederick, Duke of Gloucester and Edinburgh (15 January 1776 – 30 November 1834), was a British royal and field marshal, the nephew and son-in-law of King George III.
+Prince William Frederick, Duke of Gloucester and Edinburgh (15 January 1776 – 30 November 1834), was a British prince and field marshal, the nephew and son-in-law of King George III.
 He was the only son of Prince William Henry, Duke of Gloucester and Edinburgh, and Maria Walpole, making him a grandson of Frederick, Prince of Wales and of Edward Walpole.
 In 1816, he married Princess Mary, the fourth daughter of George III.